pdGruby/cloupy/README.md

 - `g_WalterLieth(...)` -> create a WalterLieth object where data for drawing a Walter-Lieth diagram can be downloaded, modified, manually provided.

-**More detailed documentation for every function, method and class is available in the cloupy's Python files**
+**More detailed documentation for every function, class and method is available in the cloupy's Python files**

+## Future Features

+- more climatological data processing functions (e.g. completing missing data)
+- more climatological graphs
+- **drawing maps (e.g. interpolation maps)**

 ## Dependencies
 **Packages/libraries**: